rackerlabs/support-how-to/content/cloud-servers/migrating-a-net-application-from-amazon-web-services.md

         <img src="{% asset_path cloud-servers/migrating-a-net-application-from-amazon-web-services/4-2-6.png %}" width="434" height="496" />

-    2. After you are connected, install a client that you will use to back up data to Rackspace Cloud Files (for example, [Cyberduck](/how-to/configuring-rackspace-cloud-files-with-cyberduck), available at <http://cyberduck.ch/>).
+    2. After you are connected, install an FTP client application that you will use to back up data to Rackspace Cloud Files.
 You can use any browser to download the client.

     3. Create a connection to Rackspace Cloud Files by using your Rackspace account user name and API key.
 You will use this connection to back up data during the migration steps.